Tobacco Treatment Guide: For Patients and Their Families

 • Teach you ways to manage cravings and nicotine withdrawal.

-• Give you tips on how to stay a nonsmoker once you quit.
+• Give you tips on how to stay smoke-free once you quit.

 About MSK’s Tobacco Treatment Program